Core Concepts

 concepts.RmdOverview

-collaborating objects.
-A Population owns the subject-level
+objects.
+A Population owns the subject-level data and

 criterion.
 A Trial orchestrates the simulation by iterating